xaun/threedee/webaudioAPI.md

 # Playing Audio Files & Real-time Frequency Analysis

-## `<audio>` html5 tag limitation
-- No precise timing controls
-- Very low limit for the number of sounds played at once
-- No way to reliably pre-buffer a sound
-- No ability to apply real-time effects
-- No way to analyze sounds

 ## types of webaudio nodes
 #### Source nodes
 - Sound sources such as audio buffers, live audio inputs, <audio> tags, oscillators, and JS processors(ScriptProcessorNode).